Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Introduction

+Some improvements with respect to previous studies are the following.
 The assumption of a time symmetric process taken in \cite{christodoulou_planck_2016, haggard_quantum-gravity_2015} is dropped, allowing also for asymmetric processes as considered in \cite{de_lorenzo_improved_2016}.
-The calculation does not require to specify the boundary surfaces isolating the quantum transition, confirming the assumption in previous works that the scaling estimates are independent of such a choice.
-We consider the class of spinfoam transition amplitudes defined on 2--complexes that do not have interior faces, which includes the amplitude considered in \cite{christodoulou_planck_2016} and roughly corresponds to a tree--level truncation.
-We do not otherwise specify the 2--complex.
-Main results from covariant LQG and the spinfoam quantization program are explained briefly with emphasis put on physical intuition.
-Details on the spinfoam techniques used in this work are given in a companion paper \cite{gravTunn}, see also \cite{mariosPhd}.
+We do not choose an interior boundary surface that isolates the quantum transition (in \cite{christodoulou_planck_2016} a specific choice was made).
+The estimates are arrived at for an arbitrary interior boundary.
+We do not fix a specific 2--complex on which the spinfoam is defined.
+However, the technique we use is limited to a narrow class of spinfoam transition amplitudes, those defined on 2--complexes that do not have interior faces (which includes the amplitude considered in \cite{christodoulou_planck_2016}).
+As already discussed above, this is a significant limitation of the calculation and technique presented here.

 The paper is organized as follows.
-Before discussing the black hole case, in Section \ref{sec:tunneling} we review the simple case of a particle tunneling through a potential wall in non relativistic quantum mechanics.
-This example allows us to distinguish the different time scales involved in a tunneling process.
-In Section \ref{sec:RH} we review the HR metric which describes the part of the spacetime well approximated by classical general relativity.
-We take this opportunity to clarify and streamline some aspects of the HR spacetime.
-To keep the discussion concise, we present a self--contained construction of the exterior spacetime and explain its main properties, with further properties and details given in the four Appendices \ref{sec:scalings}, \ref{sec:crossedFingers}, \ref{sec:moreT}, \ref{sec:KruskalRH}.
+Before discussing the black hole case, in Section \ref{sec:tunneling} we review the case of a particle tunneling through a potential wall in non relativistic quantum mechanics and discuss the timescales involved in this process.
+In Section \ref{sec:RH} we review and improve the setup for the exterior spacetime, which describes the part of the spacetime well approximated by classical general relativity.
+We construct the exterior spacetime in a way that allows for the treatment of the phenomenon in a clear conceptual and technical setting.
+As explained in Section \ref{sec:RH} (see also Appendix \ref{sec:scalings}) the new construction of the exterior spacetime given here is adapted to the needs of the calculation and allows for a more clear conceptual setup.
+The relation to older constructions is explained in Appendices \ref{sec:crossedFingers}, \ref{sec:moreT}, \ref{sec:KruskalRH}.